mattpap/masters-thesis/sphinx/src/internals.rst

     Managers of options that can used with the public API.

 ``sympy/polys/polyroots.py``
-    Algorithms for root finding via radicals.
+    Algorithms for root finding, specifically via radicals.

 ``sympy/polys/polytools.py``
-    The public API of polynomials manipulation module.
+    The main part of the public API of polynomials manipulation module.

 ``sympy/polys/polyutils.py``
     Internal utilities for expression parsing, handling generators etc.